A Self-Guided Walk of Avenida de Mayo, Buenos Aires

 From Cafe Tortoni, slowly stroll down the next three blocks to Plaza de Mayo.

-Enjoy the tree-lined sidewalks and the gorgeous architecture, don’t forget to look around.
+Enjoy the tree-lined sidewalks and the gorgeous architecture, don’t forget to look up.
 The architecture here is impressive!

 Shop for Books in El Tunel